xeniatay/wkrpt400-wanderable-documentation/README.md

 Observe that the cached assets resulted in a 0.6s decrease in load time on Wanderable's homepage.
 This decrease in load time will be especially valuable on a slow or mobile connection.

-## Asset Precompilation with CoffeeScript and Less[asset-precompilation-2]
+## Asset Precompilation with CoffeeScript and Less

 > The third feature of the asset pipeline is it allows coding assets via a higher-level language, with precompilation down to the actual assets.